bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ### Options: Identity

 A short mnemonic **identity** string is used to represent each Bitmark account.
 These identities are stored in the configuration file and contain three parts:

 * The password-protected private key, used for signing transactions.
 * The public Account Number (a Base58 string), used as the recipient in transfers.
-* A description for holding additional text, which is never sent to blockchain.
+* A description that holds additional text, which is never sent to blockchain.

 After initial setup that first identity is normally used to sign all transactions.
 However, it can be overridden by the global `--identity` option.